stefanaigner/yeolab.github.io-source/content/pages/people/julia_nussbacher.md

 ## Summary

-Julia Nussbacher received her undergraduate degree in Biochemistry from Brown University.
-While at Brown, Julia completed a thesis project in the lab of Dr. Anatoly Zhitkovich in the department of Pathology and Laboratory Medicine.
+Julia comes to us with experience in both academia and industry, in fields ranging from cancer diagnostics to antibiotic synthesis.
+As an undergraduate at Brown University, Julia completed a thesis project in the lab of Dr. Anatoly Zhitkovich.
 She used a lung cancer model to study the role of mismatch repair proteins in the development of chemotherapeutic resistance to DNA crosslinking compounds.
-As an undergraduate, Julia also gained experience in the biotech industry.
-She interned two summers at Achaogen, performing bacterial assays to determine dose response, as well as synthesizing novel antibiotics to counter bacterial resistance.
-She also interned at Affymetrix in Assay and Application Development where she worked to design and optimize a new genotyping protocol.
-Before beginning graduate studies in biomedical sciences at the UC San Diego School of Medicine, Julia worked in research and development for Pathwork Diagnostics, which performs an array-based in vitro diagnostic test to determine tumor tissue of origin.
+Prior to joining the graduate program in biomedical sciences, Julia worked in the biotech industry in drug development and diagnostics.
+As a graduate student in our lab Julia is interested in the epigenetics of the transcriptome.
+She hopes to apply her knowledge of biochemistry and developing computational skills to understanding how RNA modifications influence neural development and neurodegeneration.
+When not in the lab, Julia can usually be found lifting heavy things and eating donuts.

 ## Publications

+Bos, T. J.; **Nussbacher, J. K.**; Aigner, S.; Yeo, G. W., Tethered Function Assays as Tools to Elucidate the Molecular Roles of RNA-Binding Proteins.
+Adv Exp Med Biol 2016, 907, 61-88.

+**Nussbacher, J. K.**; Batra, R.; Lagier-Tourenne, C.; Yeo, G. W., RNA-binding proteins in neurodegeneration: Seq and you shall receive.
+Trends in neurosciences 2015.

 Jakob Axelsson, Ding Xu, Bit Na Kang, **Julia K. Nussbacher**, Tracy M Handel, Klaus Ley, P Sriramarao, and Jeffrey D. Esko.
 Inactivation of heparan sulfate 2-O-sulfotransferase accentuates neutrophil infiltration during acute inflammation in mice.
 Blood blood-2012-03-417139, 2012.